JamesEmmanuel07/bip39-generator/README.md

 ## 📜 License

 MIT License.
-See LINCENSE for details.
+See LICENSE for details.

 ### How to Use: